Tarot Journaling

 Dig deeper with Sebastian →

 Court Cards almost always represent aspects of yourself.
-In the reading, they represent the way you are acting in the situation—those aspects of your identity that you are drawing upon.
+In the reading, they represent the way you are acting in the situation — those aspects of your identity that you are drawing upon or the mask you put on in any particular circumstance.

 Greer, Mary K., Tarot for Your Self: A Workbook for the Inward Journey, 1984thesis